ammilam/afa/README.md

 - Connie thoughts on adertising => Google click through conversion per dollar when people are looking up bird supplies.
 We will want to run a regionally targeted live event campaign using adwords when people are shopping for bird supplies.
 Use keywords listed above alongside this
 - Best penetration based on click through conversion

+### Youtube

+- Video titles should be: Title of the talk| Speaker | Year and Location
+- Give credit to the video editor in the description
+- Use hashtags that reflect the location of the video

 ### Social Media Presence

 Social media is how most people receive news about events, updates on people/places/things/orgs they care about, and find general connectivity to the digital landscape we find ourselves in, in 2021.
 Below are some suggestions on how we can boost social media presence.